AdarshAddee/Kali-Nethunter/README.md

 ```

 # Subscribe
-hey there, You can subscribe <a href="https://youtube.com/c/mridealhat">Mr Idealhat</a> for interesting videoes.
+hey there, You can subscribe <a href="https://youtube.com/c/mridealhat">Mr Idealhat</a> for interesting videos OR follow <a href="https://mr-idealhat.blogspot.com">Mr Idealhat</a> Blogger website.